lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 We can also estimate birth and death rates for clade ages and diversities using ML or Bayesian approaches.
 We already know the full probability distribution for birth-death models starting from any standing diversity $N(0)=n_0$ (see equations 10.13 and 10.15).
 We can use these equations to calculate the likelihood of any particular combination of $N$ and $t$ (either $t_{stem}$ or $t_{crown}$) given particular values of $\lambda$ and $\mu$.
 We can then find parameter values that maximize that likelihood.
 Of course, with data from only a single clade, we cannot estimate parameters reliably; in fact, we are trying to estimate two parameters from a single data point, which is a futile endeavor.
 (It is common, in this case, to assume some level of extinction and calculate net diversification rates based on that, as we did in Table 11.1 above).

 One can also assume that a set of clades have the same speciation and extinction rates and fit them simultaneously, estimating ML parameter values.
-This is the approach taken by Magallon and Sanderson in their 2001 paper on diversification rates across angiosperms.
+This is the approach taken by Magallón and Sanderson's [-@Magallon2001-xi] paper on diversification rates across angiosperms.
 When we apply this approach to the Paramo data, shown above, we obtain ML estimates of $\hat{r} = 0.27$ and $\hat{\epsilon} = 0$.
 If we were forced to estimate an overall average rate of speciation for all of these clades, this might be a reasonable estimate.
 However, the table above also suggests that, perhaps, some of these clades might be diversifiying faster than others.
 We will return to the issue of variation in diversification rates across clades in the next chapter.

 Another approach is to use a Bayesian approach to calculate posterior distributions for birth and death rates based on clade ages and diversities.
 This approach has not, to my knowledge, been implemented in any software package, although the method is straightforward (for similar approaches, see xxx B Moore).
 To do this, we will modify the basic algorithm for Bayesian MCMC (see Chapter 2) as follows: